 The holding period begins on the day after the acquisition date and ends with the date of sale.
 The dates on which securities are traded control, not the settlement dates.
 There are numerous transactions that will either terminate or suspend the holding period of a capital asset.
-These are summarized in the following table:
+These are summarized on the following page: